scottopell/8tracks-downloader-python/README.md

                      argument, then file structure will be `c:/music/make some noise/(songs).m4a`  defaults to the same directory

--mp3 ==>  usage `-mp3 True` forces conversion of everything to mp3 even if its not already in mp3 format, **requires faad and lame**, see below for further instruction
+-mp3 ==>  usage `-mp3` forces conversion of everything to mp3 even if its not already in mp3 format, **requires faad and lame**, see below for further instruction

 ### MP3 Support ###
 #### Windows ####